darumatic/apigee-cli/README.rst

 to access the Apigee Management APIs when SSO/SAML or MFA is enabled organization wide.

 ^^^^^^^^^^^^^
-Provisioning a custom API Proxy deployment with a single command
+Provisioning custom API Proxy deployments with a single command
 ^^^^^^^^^^^^^

-This section will describe how we use the Apigee CLI to enable clients to generate and deploy proxies from our templates on GitLab with their specified requirements with a single command.
+This section will describe how we use the Apigee CLI to enable clients to generate proxies from our templates on GitLab and deploy them, all with a single command.

 ^^^^^^^^^^^^^
 Encrypting KVMs at rest and decrypting via CI/CD